 Portugal has a long history of wine production, spanning hundreds of years.
-Besides supplying quality wines to the local market, Portugal has been a significant wine exporter since the Kingdom of Portugal was founded in 1174.
-The development of sea trade and the country's favorable location on the Atlantic Ocean drew the interest of merchants across Europe, particularly from England.
+Besides supplying quality wines to the local market, Portugal has been a significant wine exporter since the Kingdom of Portugal was founded at the end of the 11th century.
+The development of sea trade and the country’s favorable location on the Atlantic Ocean drew the interest of merchants across Europe, particularly from England.

-To strengthen the connection between the two countries, Portugal and England signed a pact in 1386 AD to form a political and commercial alliance.
-As a result, by the second half of the 15th century, a substantial portion of Portuguese wine had been exported to England, frequently in exchange for 'bacalhau,' or salt cod.
-However, in 1678, Portuguese wine was referred to as 'Port' for the first time after more than two centuries.
+To strengthen the connection between the two countries, Portugal and England signed a pact in 1386 to form a political and commercial alliance.
+As a result, by the second half of the 15th century, a substantial portion of Portuguese wine had been exported to England, frequently in exchange for ‘bacalhau,’ or salt cod.
+However, it wasn’t until 1678 that Portuguese wine was referred to as ‘Port’ for the first time.

-English wine lovers had developed a taste for quality Portuguese wines as the English-Portuguese wine trade flourished during the 17th century.
+English wine lovers developed a taste for quality Portuguese wines as the English-Portuguese wine trade flourished during the 17th century.
 The merchants took advantage of this significant opportunity by traveling upstream on the Douro River in quest of higher-quality Portuguese wines.
-They discovered more full-bodied and strong wines in the upper Douro, surrounded by steep hills and a region with a hot climate.
+They discovered fuller-bodied, stronger wines in the upper Douro, surrounded by steep hills and a region with a hot climate.

 The English merchants were deeply inspired by the wine quality and the potential profit in their market.
 However, the only problem was that these vineyards were hundreds of kilometers away from Viana do Castello, the English merchants’ business center.
 They devised an efficient and economical route for transportation, and the wine was transported down the Douro River to Oporto, a city on the Atlantic Ocean, where it was put into ships bound for England.
 The wine was hence referred to as “Oporto wine” or “Port” as we know it today.